moodle-an-hochschulen/moodle-local_staticpage/README.md

 In this section, you can also configure if the static page's HTML code should be cleaned.
 If this setting is set to yes, local_staticpage will use a Moodle library function to remove unclean HTML code and special tags like `<iframe>`.
 If this setting is set to no, local_staticpage will trust the HTML code in your static page's file and will just pass it on to the browser.

+#### 2.5.
+Check availability

+In this section, you can configure if Moodle should check for static file availability on the list of static pages or not.

 ### 3. List of static pages

 On this page, there is a list which shows all static pages which have been uploaded into the static pages document area and their URLs.